What are e-raffles?

 Also, at a minimum the ConnexOntario Help Line phone number and website address must appear on tickets, on any other material that is distributed to players, and on your charity’s website if that site includes information about the e-raffle.

-Charities have lots of flexibility to decide how long an e-raffle will run.
+Charitable organizations have lots of flexibility to decide how long an e-raffle will run.

 In-person and online e-raffles can last a few hours, a whole day, a weekend, a week or even months.
 Sales can take place every day/all day or more occasionally.
-You’ll be asked for this information in your licence application.
+You’ll be asked for this information in your license application.

 Here’s an example.
 A charity that has its own venue – a hospital for example – could decide to hold a one-month raffle.
 Charity volunteers could sell tickets using hand-held POS devices in the main lobby and gift shop every day for a few hours, with the prize building over the course of the month and the draw taking place at the end of the month.